Vera Oredsson: Media appearance

-She appeared in a documentary by NRK, the public broadcasting company of Norway, titled "Rasekrigerne" ("The Race Warriors").
+Oredsson appeared in a documentary by NRK, the public broadcasting company of Norway, titled "Rasekrigerne" ("The Race Warriors").
 The documentary was a collection of footage of demonstrations, activism and interviews from the Nordic Resistance Movement, a neo-Nazi organization that Oredsson is currently a member of.
 In the documentary, she mourns her deceased husband Göran, who died in 2010, and says "May the führer take care of him.
 And if the Führer's not there, then may God take care of him."

 In Rasekrigerne, she revealed her annual attendance to secret meetings in Berlin with other veterans of Nazism.

+In February 2024, she was the subject of a rare interview with Dagens Nyheter, a liberal daily, in which she discussed her and her brother's internally incongruous views, expressing strident support for the Nazi movement of her youth, and evoking the oath she personally took to Adolf Hitler in the early 1940s.
+Summing up her relationship to her brother Folke, she said: "[He] is a Marxist and Jews-friendly, which I am not."
+She also expressed regret for not alerting the Gestapo to clandestine Jews hidden by the Church of Sweden's local chapter in Berlin during the war, and support for Hamas and the 7 October attack, describing Hamas jihadis as "fantastic warriors".